phollemans/vertigo/README.md

 # Support

-General comments and questions should be directed to peter@terrenus.ca and coastwatch.info@noaa.gov.
+General comments and questions should be directed to peter@terrenusearth.com and coastwatch.info@noaa.gov.